AEADataEditor/aea-supplement-migration/NOTES-previous.md

   - programmatic access coming, human-viewable coming first

 ## Challenges
-- DOI prefix will change from AEA to ICPSR.
+- ICPSR uses DataCite for DOI, AEA uses CrossRef for DOI - use of semantics in DOI?
+  - AEA prefix on DataCite?
+  - Registering data on CrossRef?
+  - ICPSR prefix with AEA-style suffix <- [JARED]
+  - ICPSR works through DARA with DataCite
-  - Sign-in for download? is this an issue?
+- Sign-in for download?
+  - is this an issue?
 [LARS]
-- Copyright
-  - AEA holds the copyright to article, supplements, supplementary materials (including code) for historical materials
-  - AEA will NOT hold the copyright on either data or code on future deposits in either the AEA Code and Data Repository or in third-party repositories
-- Licenses
+- Licenses?
+Copyright?
-  - Historic ingest: Currently, the AER currently does NOT assign any automatic license to supplements
-  - Relicensing under CC-BY 4.0?
+  - Historic ingest: What license does AER currently assign to supplements (implicitly or explicitly)?
+Relicensing under CC-BY 4.0?
  [LARS]
   - What license can the user choose on openICPSR, if any (currently: CC-BY 4.0 only)?
 [JARED]
   - Going forward, what are the licensing options?
 [JARED]
   - Going forward, restricted access: https://www.icpsr.umich.edu/icpsrweb/content/ICPSR/access/restricted/index.html

-## Desirable Workflow improvements
+## Workflow improvements
 - Link to Github/Gitlab/etc. for code deposit
 - Link to Dropbox, Box, OSF, etc. for deposit
   - OSF is staging for active research, then archive it from there